Short Courses

 Description

 The workshop presents the technical notions necessary to generate Discrete Fracture Networks from remote sensing topographical data sets, for example LiDAR, and import and use them in conventional numerical modelling tools for rock engineering stability analysis.
 The workshop is intended to be a hands-on learning experience built around practical examples.
 Special considerations are given to standard best practices and common correction methods required to address typical data collection bias.
-The workshop takes place in a computer lab at École de Technologie Supérieure which is within walking distance of the Hotel Bonenvature where GEOMontréal 2024 is held.
+The workshop takes place in a computer lab at École de Technologie Supérieure which is within walking distance of the Hotel Bonavature where GEOMontréal 2024 is held.
 Computers, software, and data sets needed for the workshop are provided.

 Instructor